[3.10] Complete Cobra Lash Assassin Guide | >10m Shaper DPS | All content | Noob Friendly | Video

 Until you can craft your own Amulet, you can use any rare that fits the build (Life, Res, AS) or Maligaro's Cruelty

-We will use an Elder ilvl 84 base with the primary stats that you are still missing (probably Str+Int).
-We will be using Aberrat and Pristine Fossil, because we are looking for these Delve mods:
+We will use an Elder (or Hunter ilvl 84 base with the primary stats that you are still missing (probably Str+Int).
+We will be using Aberrat and Pristine Fossil, because we want these Elder/Hunter mods:

 - +(13–16)% to Chaos Damage over Time Multiplier (Suffix)